 An example of this is our School Council.
 The election of the School Council members reflects our British electoral system and demonstrates democracy in action.
 Pupils put themselves forward and members of the class consider the candidates' election speeches.
 The class members then participate in a confidential ballot.
 There are two representatives from each class and the School Council meets regularly to discuss issues raised; for example, safety around the school, fundraising for charity and the spending of some school funds.
 School Council members are actively involved in interviewing prospective staff and feeding back to governors.
 We also have a Parent Council who meet every term to discuss their views and present The Parent Voice.

 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinion and voice heard.
 Regular pupil voice sessions are an integral part of every area of the curriculum.

 Rules and Laws

-In addition, every class creates a class charter which both reinforces the Golden Rules and gives the chance to focus on additional rules that the class wish to introduce.
+In addition, every class creates a class charter which both reinforces the Rainbow Rules and gives the chance to focus on additional rules that the class wish to introduce.